-Our staff conduct ongoing due diligence of Independent and Affiliated Advisers and fund managers on included on our Recommended Lists.
+Stifel staff conduct ongoing due diligence of Independent and Affiliated Advisers and fund managers on included on its Recommended Lists.
 These periodic due diligence and/or monitoring activities may include reviews of investment results and portfolio characteristics, or on-site and/or telephonic reviews with the investment and other personnel of certain Advisers.
-Advisers and fund companies generally report performance and other events on a quarterly basis using industry sources and databases and/or questionnaires, to which we have access and review regularly.
+Advisers and fund companies generally report performance and other events on a quarterly basis using industry sources and databases and/or questionnaires, to which Stifel has access and reviews regularly.